-Source: author’s calculations
+Source: Authors’ calculations

-We observe in the regression, Table 2, that the cumulative credit-to-GDP significantly explains the occurrence of a banking crisis at a horizon of a year.
-This result is robust for standardized/non-standardized variables.
-The only difference is the value of the coefficient 0,36 for the standardized and 0,0025 for the non-standardized.
-The first one is more suitable and is easier to interpret as the crisis variable is binary (0 or 1).
+Table 2 shows that cumulative credit-to-GDP significantly explains the occurrence of a banking crisis on a yearly basis.
+This result is robust for standardized and non-standardized variables, the only difference being that the value of the coefficient 0.36 for the standardized and 0.0025 for the non-standardized.
+The first one is more suitable and is easier to interpret as the crisis variable is either 0 or 1.

 The logit regression performed in Table 2 does not include any other variable that may have predictive power for banking crises.
-We now add: M2 (% of reserves, m2_res), general government gross debt (% of GDP, ggDebtGr_GDP) and GDP_ncconstgr (real GDP growth (percent, annual).
+We now add: M2 (% of reserves, m2_res), general government gross debt (% of GDP, ggDebtGr_GDP), and real annual percentage GDP growth.
+(GDP_ncconstgr).

 Table 3: Banking crisis with M2, general government gross debt, and real GDP growth